Last Updated on

-- Your baby will be able to get into a sitting position from lying on his stomach
+- Your baby will be able to get into a sitting position from lying on his stomach.

-- Your baby will be able to walk fast by holding onto some furniture
+- Your baby will be able to walk fast by holding onto some furniture.

-- Your baby will be able to understand when you say ‘no’ even though he may not obey it
+- Your baby will be able to understand when you say ‘no’ even though he may not obey it.

-- Your baby will be able to bend down while standing and pinch up objects between his fingers
+- Your baby will be able to bend down while standing and pinch up objects between his fingers.

-- Your baby will be able to roll around on the floor
+- Your baby will be able to roll around on the floor.

-- Your baby will be able to start understanding instructions like ‘come to mama’ or ‘put the ball in the box’ if you accompany it with gestures
+- Your baby will be able to start understanding instructions like ‘come to mama’ or ‘put the ball in the box’ if you accompany it with gestures.

-- Your baby will be able to work out solutions to get something he wants which is out of his reach
+- Your baby will be able to work out solutions to get something he wants which is out of his reach.

 [Also Read: 10 Month Old Baby Milestones]

-[Also Read: 10 Month Old Baby Food]
+[Also Read: 10-Month-Old Baby Food]

-Your baby will be crawling a lot 42 weeks of age.
-Studies show that sleep disruption accompanies crawling and your baby will exhibit disturbed sleep patterns for around three months after he starts to crawl.
+Your baby will be crawling a lot at 42 weeks of age.
+Studies show that sleep disruption accompanies crawling and your baby will exhibit disturbed sleep patterns for around three months after he starts crawling.
 Doctors say that crawling increases your baby’s activity and influences his ability to regulate his movement.
 This causes a period of instability which can result in increased wakefulness at night.
 This period can be particularly difficult for a parent, as a baby’s enhanced mobility and teething can cause him extremely disturbed sleep.
 His sleep maturation can go through peaks and troughs over the next few years.